iszczesniak/cpp/memory/index.md

 ## The local data

-All data local to a function or a block scope is allocated on the stack.
+Data local to a function or a block scope are created on the stack.
 The local data is automatically destroyed when it goes out of scope.
-It's not only a great property you can rely on to have your data destroyed, but also a necessity since the stack has to be cleaned up when the scope ends.
+It's not only a great property you can rely on to have your data destroyed, but also a necessity since the stack has to grow smaller when a scope ends.

 Data created locally are destroyed in the reverse order of their creation, because the stack is a FILO (first in, last out) structure.